This set of Basic Civil Engineering Multiple Choice Questions & Answers (MCQs) focuses on “Brick Masonry”.

 d) Half bat

-Explanation: When brick is halved along its height, it is a split, that along length is a closer.
+Explanation: When a brick is halved along its height, it is a split, that along the length is a closer.
 Bed is the lower surface of brick when the brick is laid flat.

-8. What should be placed in the beginning of every header course in English bond to avoid
+8. What should be placed at the beginning of every header course in English bond to avoid vertical joint?

 a) Queen closer